sankalpgambhir/fall2020/hs301/assignments/as1/essay.md

 *logos*, instead paints futile following of troubadours trotting in careless collection of thought, only to live in a brittle bubble of obtuse opinion.

-- Humanist ideas
-  - Arguing about philosophy as some certain truth, obtainable only as experiences of humans.
-- Unity of contradictions

 ## Metaphysics

 ### Sankalp